 The financial statements have been prepared on a going concern basis as the directors believe that the Group has access to sufficient resources to continue in business for the foreseeable future.
-This is discussed more fully in the Directors' Report on pages 15 to 18.

-The key business risks and conditions that may impact the Group's ability to continue as a going concern are the utilisation of existing resources to finance growth, investment and expenditure; the rates of growth and cash generated by group revenues, the timing of breakeven and positive cashflow generation and the ability to secure additional debt or equity financing in future if this became necessary.
-The primary area of judgement that the Board considered, in the going concern assessment, related to revenue expectations and visibility.
+The key business risks and conditions that may impact the Group's ability to continue as a going concern are the utilisation of existing resources to finance growth, investment and expenditure; the rates of growth and cash generated by Group revenues; the timing of breakeven and positive cash-flow generation and the ability to secure additional debt or equity financing in future (as has previously been required) if this became necessary.
+The primary area of judgement that the Board considered, in the going concern assessment, related to revenue expectations.